stclib/STC/docs/coroutine_api.md

 Sometimes the call-tree is dynamic or more complex, then we can dynamically allocate the coroutine frames before they are awaited.
 This is somewhat more general and simpler, but requires heap allocation.
 Note that the coroutine frames are now freed at the end of the coroutine functions (after any cleanup at cco_finally).
-Example is based on the previous, but also shows how to use the env field in `cco_runtime` to return a value from the coroutine call/await:
+Example is based on the previous, but also shows how to use the env field in `cco_fiber` to return a value from the coroutine call/await:

 <details>